IamHungry113/Introduction-to-Algorithms/README.md

 We choose python to implement various algorithms, and we will also use some TS languages.
 If there is a need later, we will use more languages(most likely TS) to implement.

+## Environmental preparation

+For a better user experience, we will install some version management and running environment/running tools.

+Just google it and install.

+If you need to add new languages later, please add them to the list below according to the format: version manager; running environment; running tools (if the running environment is already installed, such as js and ts)

+If there is none, it will be empty and separated by ";"

+python: pyenv; python;

+js: nvm; node;

+ts: ;typscript; ts-node